deepakm925/Data-Sciences-Machine-Learning-with-Python/Wrangling-&-Combining-Datasets/README.md

 ### What to Expect...
 - Loading two different datasets using two different methods
-- Analyzing the datasets for quality and tidiness issues (such as missing data, column structure, column data types etc)
+- Analyzing the datasets for quality and tidiness issues (such as missing data, column structure, column data types etc) = Dealing with the quality and tidiness issues